dehghanpur10/go-challenge/README.md

 :pushpin: For services, unit tests applied, first we mock that dependency which use in service, and we isolated this service

+## serverless
+In serverless.yml file set config for apigetwaye and dynamoDB table and lambda function.github action was set to automated test, build and deploy to aws,too